They say the first step on any journey

-There’s a food revolution going on and producers that don’t keep up with the times will find their share of the market slipping between their fingers
+There’s a food revolution going on and producers that don’t keep up with the times will find their share of the market slipping between their fingers.

-With the relentless passage of time, advances in technology, and spread of environmental and #health awareness, come a myriad of ever-shifting trends that affect the foods and produce we are prepared to put in our grocery baskets.
-These trends range from packaging, which must be environmental friendly or it won’t be supported, to a growing preference for local producers and suppliers – the fewer the “food miles”, the better.
+With the relentless passage of time, advances in technology, and spread of environmental and #health awareness come a myriad of ever-shifting trends that affect the foods and produce we are prepared to put in our grocery baskets.
+These trends range from packaging, which must be environmentally friendly or it won’t be supported, to a growing preference for local producers and suppliers – the fewer the “food miles”, the better.
 What these trends tend to have in common are the betterment of the environment and the increasing support of local farmers.

 Here’s what we expect to see in 2019….